Phoenix roebelenii (botanical name) [roh-bel-EN-ee-eye] is also known as the dwarf Pygmy Date palm.

 Always use a well-draining potting mix with a bit of coarse sand or perlite added to provide the right nutrients and good drainage.

-The best time to repot Phoenix roebelenii is in the springtime just prior to the growing season.
+The best time to repot Phoenix roebelenii is in the springtime, just before the growing season.

-When the plant has fully matured and is not expected to grow any larger, avoid repotting altogether.
+When the Dwarf pygmy palm has fully matured and is not expected to grow any larger, avoid repotting altogether.

 Instead, turn and dig away the top several inches of soil and replace it with a fresh, top dressing of nutrient-rich potting soil once a year in the early spring.